Gangnam Style: Reception

-Cha Woo-jin, a South Korean music critic, told The Chosun Ilbo that "Gangnam Style"'s sophisticated rendering and arrangement has made it very appealing to the general public.
-Choe Kwang-shik, the South Korean Minister of Culture, Sports and Tourism, told reporters that "Gangnam Style" had played an important role in introducing the Korean culture, language, and lifestyle to the rest of the world.
+Cha Woo-jin, a South Korean music critic, told The Chosun Ilbo that "Gangnam Styles sophisticated rendering and arrangement has made it very appealing to the general public.
+Choe Kwang-shik, the South Korean Minister of Culture, Sports and Tourism, told reporters that "Gangnam Style" had played an important role in introducing the South Korean culture, language, and lifestyle to the rest of the world.
 However, some have criticized the song for failing to accurately represent South Korean culture.
-Oh Young-Jin, managing editor of The Korea Times, wrote that the dance has more to do with Americans than Koreans.
+Oh Young-Jin, managing editor of The Korea Times, wrote that the dance has more to do with Americans than South Koreans.

 In Japan, the song was met with considerable criticism.
 When "Gangnam Style" first appeared in Japanese TV shows in July, the reaction from viewers was negative.
 As a result, Psy's Japanese record label YGEX canceled a previously planned Japanese-language re-release of "Gangnam Style."
 According to The Dong-A Ilbo, a South Korean newspaper, the song's lukewarm reception in Japan could have been caused by a diplomatic conflict between the two countries, and the newspaper accused the Japanese media of keeping its people "in the dark."
 However, Jun Takaku of the Japanese daily newspaper Asahi Shimbun explained that "Gangnam Style" had caused "barely a ripple in Japan" because Psy does not conform to the image of other "traditionally polished" K-pop acts popular in Japan such as Girls' Generation and TVXQ.
 Erica Ho from Time magazine similarly noted that, despite the K-pop musical genre being very popular in Japan, the country seemed to be "immune to PSY Mania", and she advised her readers who dislike the song to "pack your bags for Japan."

-Immediately after its release, "Gangnam Style" was mentioned by various English-language websites providing coverage of Korean pop culture for international fans, including Allkpop and Soompi.
-Simon and Martina Stawski, a Canadian couple living in Seoul who were among the first to parody "Gangnam Style" in late July, wrote that the song has the potential to become "one of the biggest songs of the year."
-However, during an interview with Al Jazeera a few weeks later, Martina Stawski claimed that the worldwide popularity of "Gangnam Style" has been viewed negatively by some K-pop fans, because "they [the fans] didn't want K-pop being liked by other people who don't understand K-Pop."
+Immediately after its release, "Gangnam Style" was mentioned by various English-language websites providing coverage of South Korean pop culture for international fans, including Allkpop and Soompi.
+Simon Stawski and Martina Sazunic, a Canadian couple living in Seoul who were among the first to parody "Gangnam Style" in late July, wrote that the song has the potential to become "one of the biggest songs of the year."
+However, during an interview with Al Jazeera a few weeks later, Martina Sazunic claimed that the worldwide popularity of "Gangnam Style" has been viewed negatively by some K-pop fans, because "they [the fans] didn't want K-pop being liked by other people who don't understand K-Pop."